adelbs/adelbs/docs/readme_en.md

         CommonPerson.call(this);
     }
     catch(x) {
-        console.log('Definitely not a common person...');
+        console.log('Definitely not a normal person...');
     }

     this.name = 'Felipe';
     this.personality = [
-        'I do use smicolons in JS',
+        'I do use semicolons in JS',
-        'Snorkel aways facing fowards',
+        'Snorkel always facing forwards',
-        'Coffee without suggar, please',
+        'Coffee without sugar, please',
         'Daydreamer'];

     this.currentMission = 'Trying to refactor the world';